01 of 11

 Here are 10 inspiring ways to bring these gorgeous tiles into your own home.Continue to 2 of 11 below.

 Add a Tin to a Gallery Wall

 Ceiling tins work flawlessly as wall art, especially in a home that’s brimming with antique finds.
-Here, Melissa Cervantes, otherwise known as @dumpsterdiva1923, has artfully framed a ceiling tin alongside other rustic items like a piece of fencing, a well-loved arrow and the silhouette of a deer, bringing together a cohesive gallery wall.Continue to 3 of 11 below.
+Here, Melissa Cervantes, otherwise known as @dumpsterdiva1923, has artfully framed a ceiling tin alongside other rustic items such as a piece of fencing, a well-loved arrow, and the silhouette of a deer, bringing together a cohesive gallery wall.Continue to 3 of 11 below.

 03 of 11

 Sometimes showcasing vintage objects takes a bit of extra ingenuity, witnessed here in a bedroom styled by Jody DeCoste of The Painterie.
 She hung her vintage ceiling tiles using sturdy string, filling the white space above the beds.
 You can capture a similar look by drilling holes in the tiles and using string, twine or pieces of leather.Continue to 4 of 11 below.